Do you have black or white specks or pink colored film in your water?

 Preventing Black Mold in Your Spa Cover

 Once a month the dirt and grime should be cleaned off your spa cover to prevent any damage to the vinyl and chemical balancing issues.
-Using CleanAll and preserving it with 303 Protectant should help prevent any future mold problems.
+Using CleanAll and preserving it with 303 Protectant should keep your spa cover in better shape as well.

 If you are going on vacation it is best to leave water in your spa.
 Before leaving drain and refill, but do not empty the hot tub!
 See How To Prep Your Hot Tub Before Vacation for sanitizer specific steps.